DAVID J. WILLIS ATTORNEY

 Notice Letters – Comments for Prospective Defendants

 When receiving such a letter, the first step is to take a breath.
 Not all such demands result in lawsuits.
 Not all of them are followed up with further action.
 Occasionally, the complainant will run out of determination or money or both and simply go away.
-Having said that, it is never wise to ignore a legal demand letter.
+Having said that, it is seldom wise to ignore a legal demand letter.
 No matter how preposterous the demand, it is almost always better practice to send a response declining same.

 First, an investor on the receiving end of a demand letter should investigate the facts and determine what merit the allegations have.
 Next, evaluate the letter itself.
 Does it meet the three-prong test outlined above?
-Does it come from an attorney–and not just any attorney but one experienced in consumer law or civil litigation?
+Does it come from an attorney—and not just any attorney but one well-credentialed and experienced in real estate law or civil litigation?
 If so, you should most definitely respond within the prescribed time period.
 A bona fide offer of settlement will take treble damages off the table, an essential part of minimizing damage from this event and thus integral to asset protection.

 The Value of a Good "As Is" Clause

 The value of an effective "as is" clause cannot be underestimated in Texas, and not just in the context of the DTPA.
-For DTPA purposes, such a clause–when properly written–negates the requirement of "producing cause," letting the defendant off the hook, so long as the consumer knowingly and voluntarily signed a contract with such a clause.
+For DTPA purposes, such a clause—when properly written—negates the requirement of "producing cause," letting the defendant off the hook, so long as the consumer knowingly and voluntarily signed a contract containing such a clause.
 Prudential Insurance Company of America v.
 Jefferson Associates, Ltd., 896 S.W.2d 156 (Tex.1995).
-As a reminder, an "as is" clause should be clear, unequivocal, and conspicuous (bold and capitalized); to be safe, it should also expressly reject any duty of disclosure on the part of the seller.
+As a reminder, an "as is" clause should be clear, unequivocal, and conspicuous (bold and capitalized).
+A sample "as is" clause is provided in chapter 2, although such clauses should always be customized to the circumstances.

 Waiver of Consumer Rights